shawnyeusc/midterm2/README.md

 This is my PM566 final project website.
-The link is: https://shawnyeusc.github.io/PM566-finalproject/.
+The link is https://shawnyeusc.github.io/midterm2/.
+The data were acquired online from California Health and Human Services Open Data Portal.
+My objective is to identify the best general acute care hospitals in California with reference to Structural Performance Category (SPC) and Non-structural Performance Category (NPC), and to look at the distribution and overall seismic safety performance of California hospitals in 2020.